 Richard Heinberg delivers a clear and powerful message on the urgent need for the world to begin the transition to a sustainable future.
 He takes a big picture perspective on the interconnectedness of economics, energy, the environment, and society.
-Here are several excerpts from recent interviews.
-These are very sobering.

 We are, and will be, seeing a cavalcade of environmental and economic disasters, not obviously related to one another, that will stymie economic growth in more and more ways.